How to Install Obsidian on Ubuntu 26.04, 24.04 and 22.04

 sudo flatpak remove --delete-data md.obsidian.Obsidian -y

 On a reused system or an interrupted cleanup, the sandbox directory can still remain after the package is gone.
-Delete it directly only when the verification step still reports it.
+Use the verification step below before deleting it directly.

 Remove Obsidian DEB on Ubuntu